Dance Dance Revolution: Groove Radar

 Each game usually has a song that maxes out a category within the radar.
 If a song in a following mix or update has a higher category measurement, then the groove radar is renewed so the new song can max out that category, while all previous songs are re-rated in respect to the new radar.

 As of DDR 2014, the groove radar also employs a numerical measurement in addition to a graphical representation.
 Before the update, the radar did not disclose the number by default, though it could be shown by holding the SELECT button while heading to the song select screen.

 The Groove Radar was not very popular among seasoned DDR veterans.
 The foot-rating system was restored to work with the Groove Radar in the North American home version of the game and the next arcade version, MAX2, and almost all future versions (except for versions based on the North American version of EXTREME, which only used foot ratings).
 All of the MAX songs on MAX2 received foot-ratings, excluding songs that were removed.

-SuperNOVA 2 featured special edits of songs specifically meant to max out specific categories on the radar, culminating with "DEAD END ("GROOVE RADAR" Special)", maxing out all 5 categories.
+SuperNOVA 2 featured special edits of songs specifically meant to max out specific categories on the radar, culminating with "DEAD END ("GROOVE RADAR" Special)", maxing out all five categories.
 While not related, SuperNOVA 2 also featured a variation known as "My Groove Radar" as part of e-Amusement, which was also divided into five categories, though it was meant to measure the player's stats on songs rather than showing the song's difficulty.

+This feature is now removed in DDR WORLD.